- Gankona, Unnachgiebig, Unità: Italy is normally bright, cheerful, and energetic. When he isn't...

 - Scar Tissue: In chapter 8 Toji, Hikari and Kensuke start to berate and insult Asuka in front of Shinji.
 Shinji is usually a quiet, shy and non-confrontational pushover but after the Third Impact he could not stand when anyone -anyone- insults Asuka.
 So he exploded and started to shout at them.
 The three of them stood petrified.

-- In Aki-chan's Life, sequel to The Second Try, Touji and Hikari see Rei Ayanami smiling, and they decide they must have somehow landed in an alternate universe (and technically speaking, they were right).
+- In Aki-chan's Life, the sequel to The Second Try, Touji and Hikari see Rei Ayanami smiling, and they decide they must have somehow landed in an alternate universe (and technically speaking, they were right).

 - Evangelion 303: In chapter 6 Asuka (who usually is angry and confrontational) praised Rei.
 Rei was so startled than she blushed.